"And the day came when the risk it took to remain tight inside the bud was more painful than the risk it took to blossom." Anais Nin

 EMDR uses bilateral stimulation (eye movements or tapping) to assist individuals in processing past traumas (big and small).
 It is highly researched and offers a faster resolution than other traditional therapies.
 Please visit EMDR International Association's website for added information.

-As a Certified EMDR Therapist, I utilize EMDR therapy in my work with children, teens and adults when appropriate.
+As a Certified EMDR Therapist and Approved EMDR Consultant, I utilize EMDR therapy in my work with children, teens and adults when appropriate.

 Often, young children's behaviors can be improved through parenting interventions in lieu of weekly sessions.